ReFlar/user-management/README.md

 **Does Not Work With:**

-- [Flagrow Terms](https://github.com/flagrow/terms) (should be compatible again in future version 0.2) see [ReFlar/user-management#20](https://github.com/ReFlar/user-management/issues/20) for more details
+- [Flagrow Terms](https://github.com/flagrow/terms) (should be compatible again in future version 0.2) see [ReFlar/user-management#20](https://github.com/ReFlar/user-management/issues/20) for more details.

 ## Goals